Analysis | Why Wiping Out Smallpox Has Stoked Risk of Monkeypox

 Yes.
 Monkeypox is diagnosed using polymerase chain reaction (PCR) tests to detect viral DNA in specimens collected from the scabs or swabs of a patient’s lesions.
 In the US, these are available at state health departments and the CDC.

-(Adds detail on spread in first paragraph, information on early signs in section 4, genetic mutations in section 6, and use of smallpox vaccine in UK in section 7.)
+(Adds detail on breadth of spread in first paragraph and information on vaccines available in the US in section 7.)

 More stories like this are available on bloomberg.com